Yoga for Piriformis Syndrome

 Position: Gray (Supine/Reclined)

-This playful pose is one of the best piriformis yoga poses for opening hips and relieving lower back tension.
+This playful pose is one of the best stretches for tight glutes and lower back and can help relax surrounding tissues.

 1. Lie on your back, bringing knees toward your chest.